 Blueberry Buttermilk Pancakes are a classic recipe that kids and adults will love.
 Learn how to make these blueberry buttermilk pancakes from scratch.
 The best buttermilk pancakes are warm and delicious and made in less than 30 minutes!

 Homemade blueberry buttermilk pancakes are the perfect meal.
 Find most of the ingredients for these pancakes in your pantry.
 Add fresh blueberries and create a light and fluffy pancake that the entire family will love.
 Blueberries are one of our favorite berries to enjoy for breakfast.
 On the weekends we love to make a stack of these blueberry pancakes or this blueberry breakfast cake.
-During the week, we enjoy these easy grab-and-go blueberry banana coconut baked oatmeal cups or these triple berry lemon poppyseed muffins.
+During the week, we enjoy these easy grab-and-go or blueberry banana coconut baked oatmeal cups.
 Don’t look any further for the best blueberry buttermilk pancakes!

 How to make blueberry buttermilk pancakes from scratch